 Being a small town, Beechmont - Drakesboro does not have a public transit system used by locals to get to and from work.

 The people who call Beechmont - Drakesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beechmont - Drakesboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Beechmont - Drakesboro include Irish, English, German, African, and Scottish.
+Important ancestries of people in Beechmont - Drakesboro include Irish, English, German, Scottish, and Polish.

 The most common language spoken in Beechmont - Drakesboro is English.
 Other important languages spoken here include Polish and French.